joliet/joliet.github.io/_projects/kits-help-site-project.md

 When I joined the Kits Team in 2019, there was no documentation, just a form users could fill out requesting help.
 And while the older version of the tool had a few documentation pages, it was far from comprehensive.
 It also lacked good information architecture and an easy way to search.

-Adding complete documentation to the application was a high priority before we starting shifting all users to the newly redesigned tool.
+Adding complete documentation to the application was a high priority before we started shifting all users to the newly redesigned tool.
 I had the following goals for the design of the new documentation:

 1. *A search option would be prominent in the design.*
 2. *The design and organization of the content would be inline with other supported tools.*